DreamSpoon/AMH2B/README.md

 Automate as much as possible of the MakeHuman to Blender workflow, e.g. materials, rig, and animation preparation.

-Two flavors of addon: Blender 2.7x and Blender 2.8x

-Blender 2.8x flavor is compatible with Blender 2.9x

 To install this addon in Blender:

-Copy the amh2b.py file (one of Blender 2.7x or Blender 2.8x flavor) into your Blender addons folder.
-Folder name depends on where you installed Blender, and which version of Blender was installed, like so:

-e.g. Blender 2.79

-C:\Program Files\blender-2.79b-windows64\2.79\scripts\addons

-e.g. Blender 2.83
+1) Start Blender

-C:\Program Files\blender-2.83-windows64\2.83\scripts\addons
+2) Go to User Preferences -> Addons -> Install addon from file
+3) Choose the AMH2B zip file you downloaded (available for download from the 'Releases' section of this website)

 To use this addon in Blender:

-The buttons to do the work are in the Object menu, in the 3D Viewport view.
+Look for 'AMH2B' buttons in the Object menu, in the 3D Viewport view.

 3D Viewport -> Object -> AMH2B ...